ospocommunity/website/content/sessions/webserverandtomcat-1192.md

 presenters: "宋洋"
 stype: "Chinese Session"
 ---
-Song Yang, Business architecture Department of Kuaishou, will share the use practice of Tomcat container in Kuaishou, including tomcat deployment mode, transformation practice and service tuning methods, etc
+Song Yang, Business architecture Department of Kuaishou, will share the practice of using Tomcat container in Kuaishou, including tomcat deployment mode, transformation practice and service tuning methods, etc
  ### Speakers:
  <img src="images/speaker/1192.png" width="200" /><br>Yang Song: Kuaishou (Beijing Dajia Internet Technology Co., LTD.), Back-end r&d engineer, Kuaishou is a booming short video company, the company has a large number of energetic and passionate young people, as well as many senior technical experts, the technical atmosphere is very strong.
 The master site business architecture group is committed to providing a variety of easy-to-use, high-stability basic components for business development, reforming the business development architecture, and optimizing the performance of the master site services to reduce costs.